infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ## 6. Working with models

-In TypeORM there are several ways to work with your data model.
-In the sample project, you first get a `Post` repository to perform operations against.
-Then, in your application route that fetches all the posts in the database, load all the posts with the `find` method.
+With TypeORM there are several ways to work with your data model.
+In this example, [`Repository`](https://typeorm.io/#/working-with-repository) is used as a collection of all operations for a concrete entity (in this case, `Post`).

+In the sample project, you first access a `Post` repository via the `getRepository` method so that you can perform operations against it.
+Then, in your Express application route that fetches all the posts in the database, use the Post Repository's `find()` method to load all the posts and send the response back.

 [index.ts](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/src/index.ts)
 ```ts